RadioAstronomySoftwareGroup/pyuvdata/README.md

 which will not be installed automatically by conda or pip.
 See [Dependencies](#dependencies) for details on installing optional dependencies.

-Note that as of v2.2, `pyuvdata` is only supported on python 3.10+.

 ## Dependencies

 Required: